TACC/life_sciences_ml_at_tacc/docs/section3/intro_to_dl.rst

 This is the stage where the neural network becomes practically useful: once trained, it can analyze and interpret new biological data to support tasks like diagnosis, prognosis, or treatment decision-making.

-Now that we understand the general concepts of *training* and *inference*, let's take a closer look under the hood–how could we implement the basic building blocks of a neural network ourselves?
+Now that we understand the general concepts of *training* and *inference*, let's take a closer look at how we could implement the basic building blocks of a neural network ourselves!

 =============
 Building a Neural Network by Hand